ron4fun/ByteSizeCPP/README.md

 #ByteSizeCPP#

-**`ByteSizeCPP`** is a C+11 implementation of how byte sizes are represented and an easy interface to convert to other forms of representation.
+**`ByteSizeCPP`** is a C++11 library that handles how byte sizes are represented and an easy to use interface to convert to other forms of representation.

 **Tested Enviroments:**